 When traveling, find attractions like Silver Dollar City, that allow you to bring your own food.

 Cook in bulk

-Saving money is essential when enabling us to live a good life, while still keeping our bank accounts in check.
-Look out for vouchers, promotions, deals and it is also a good idea to see if a store you’re in has a reduced section.
+Saving money is essential when enabling us to live a good life while keeping our bank accounts in check.
+Look out for vouchers, promotions, and deals, and it is also a good idea to see if a store you’re in has a reduced section.

 Rachel is an Austin blogger, educator, mom, wife, young breast cancer survivor writing about health, saving money, and living a happy life in Austin, Texas.

 Rachel has written for HuffPost and Hometalk and has been featured on KXAN, Studio 512, Fox 7 Austin, and CBS Austin.